Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- In three of seven home games this year, Detroit has gone over the total.
+- This year, in seven games at home, Detroit has hit the over three times.

-- The average point total in Lions home games this season is 46.9 points, 4.4 more than this contest's over/under (42.5).
+- The average point total in Lions home games this season is 46.9 points, 4.4 more than this outing's over/under (42.5).

-- Green Bay is 5-3 overall, and 5-3 against the spread, on the road.
+- Away from home, Green Bay is 5-3 overall and 5-3 against the spread.

-- Away from home, the Packers have two wins ATS (2-2) as 2.5-point favorites or more.
+- The Packers have two wins ATS (2-2) on the road as 2.5-point favorites or more.

-- This year, in three of eight road games Green Bay has gone over the total.
+- In eight away games this year, Green Bay has gone over the total three times.

 Powered by Data Skrive.